From Russia with love: Rammstein's candid kiss sends ripples around the world | The China Post

 “It was a great part of the show.
 God forbid that they ban you now for this,” elizavetavenetsianskaia said on Instagram, stressing that people should refrain from interpreting too much into the little smooch.
 Another Instagram user with the handle iren_filini said that she’d feel “offended if they didn’t go for the kiss” at their next gig in St. Petersburg.

-Other followers and fans reacted less enthusiastically. @sadbowrie took to Twitter to say that “such behavior cannot be justified just because this is Rammstein,” while @twegeek said the time had come to destroy his collection of Rammstein albums.
+Other followers and fans reacted less enthusiastically. @sadbowrie took to Twitter to say that “such behavior cannot be justified just because this is Rammstein,” while @twegeek said the moment had come to set fire to his collection of Rammstein albums.

 Predictably, some expressed their views with rants in foul language and anti-gay slurs, clearly spending far more time on composing 280-character hate-speech tweets than the duration of the onstage kiss.